denitiawan/electron-react-boilerplate-escpos/README.md

-# What this repo?
+# What is this?
-How to setup and implement ESCPOS lib on electron-react-boilerplate, for printing the receipt on Thermal Printer
+This repository have example of code for setup and implement ESCPOS lib on electron-react-boilerplate, for printing the receipt on Thermal Printer

 # Overviews
 - Layout